the love of quilting

 Joanna Dermenjian

-In the April 1987 issue of Canada Quilts, a letter to the editor was published from a British woman, Pauline Adams, who was looking for information about quilts made in Canada during the Second World War, that had been shipped to Britain.
+The April 1987 issue of Canada Quilts published a letter to the editor from a British woman, Pauline Adams.
+She sought information about quilts made in Canada during the Second World War, that had been shipped to Britain.

-Pauline wrote: “There seem to be a great many of these quilts in Britain, and I am now undertaking some research into the subject…it seems to me that some of your readers may have actually taken part in quilting bees or sewing circles making the quilts.
+Pauline wrote: “There seem to be a great many of these quilts in Britain, and I am now undertaking some research into the subject. it seems that some of your readers may have taken part in quilting bees or sewing circles making the quilts.
 If this is so, I would dearly love to hear from them, as a means of giving life to this little bit of quilting history.”

-According to the Canadian Red Cross, our country shipped over 52,000,000 items to Britain during the war, and most of them were items sewn or knit voluntarily by women.
-Of these items, over 400,000 quilts were made and sent for use in military barracks, hospitals, and most of all for civilians who lost their homes in the bombing raids.
-Many of the quilts were identified with a tiny cloth label, “Gift of the Canadian Red Cross Society”.
+According to the Canadian Red Cross, our country shipped more than 52 million items to Britain during the war.
+Most of them were items sewn or knit voluntarily by women.
+Of these items, more than 400,000 quilts arrived for use in military barracks, hospitals, and for civilians who lost their homes in the bombing raids.
+Many of the quilts were identified with a tiny cloth label, “Gift of the Canadian Red Cross Society.”

-I don’t know what replies she received, but Pauline’s letter is the earliest example I have found that these quilts were being researched and collected.
-Between 1987 and 2005, other women who continued and added to this research were Isobel Holland, Bridget Long, and Sally Ward in Britain, and Chrilla Wendt in Germany, who had located some unused quilts at a market near Munich.
+I don’t know what replies she received, but Pauline’s letter is the earliest example I have found that anyone researched and collected these quilts.
+Between 1987 and 2005, Isobel Holland, Bridget Long, and Sally Ward in Britain, and Chrilla Wendt in Germany continued and added to this research after locating unused quilts at a Munich market.

-In 2005, three women—Dr. Anna Mansi, Maxine March, and Jackie Maxwell—decided to take on this research in earnest and formed the Canadian Red Cross Quilt Research Group (CRCQRG) as a sub-group of the British Quilt Study Group.
-Their goals were to rescue as many Red Cross quilts as they could and form a joint collection, to raise the profile of these quilts in both the quilting world and with the general public by giving talks to interested groups, to find exhibition space for the collection, and to collect stories of the makers and the recipients.
+In 2005, three women—Dr. Anna Mansi, Maxine March, and Jackie Maxwell—decided to take on this research in earnest.
+Together, they formed the Canadian Red Cross Quilt Research Group (CRCQRG) as a sub-group of the British Quilt Study Group.
+They aimed to rescue as many Red Cross quilts as they could and form a joint collection.
+They also wanted to raise the profile of these quilts in both the quilting world and with the general public by giving talks to interested groups.
+Finally, they set out to find exhibition space for the collection and to collect stories of the makers and the recipients.

 Women workers at the Red Cross Work Room in the basement of Hespeler Public Library,<br />